cxb3rf1lth/darktube-cli/README.md

 All files are saved in:

 ```
-~/Downloads/DarkTube/  # For Linux/macOS/WSL
-~/storage/downloads/DarkTube/  # For Termux
+~/Downloads/DarkTube/  # or /data/data/com.termux/files/home/Downloads/DarkTube/ on Termux
 ```

 ---

 ## 📜 Disclaimer

 This tool is intended **strictly for personal and educational use only**.
 You are solely responsible for how you use it.
 ⚠️ Do not download copyrighted content without permission.

 ---